SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 >**NOTE:** The MainVerticle deploys the `CartServiceVerticle` in a handler that will be called after the retriever has read the configuration.
 It then passes the new configuration as `DeploymentOptions` to the CartService.
 Later on we will use this to deploy other Verticles.

 **2. Create the configuration file**

 At the moment we only need one value in the configuration file, but we will add more later.

-Copy this into the configuration file `modernize-apps/cart/src/main/resources/config-default.json`:
+Create a new file `modernize-apps/cart/src/main/resources/config-default.json` and add this into it:

 ~~~json
 {